FARI-brussels/TE-technical-documentation/docs/components.rst

 Single Board Computers
 ----------------------

 We currently have three different Single Board Computers (SBCs): Odroid C4, Odroid N2, and Raspberry Pi 4.
 All models run Armbian version 22 or greater with the GNOME desktop environment.
 Custom Fari images for each SBC can be found at the provided link (ADD LINK!).

+⚠️ When you add a new SBC, please register its mac addres in the Content Management System (required for the scripts to work in case we don't have access to fixed local ips)

 Setting Up a Fari image for a New SBC type
 ``````````````````````````````````````````